bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 So, perhaps we should expect high-level play in our chess variant to have an emphasis on pawn tactics and strategy?..

+### Values of the pieces

-Let's consider how to assign an approximate "value" to each piece on the board.
+Let's consider whether we can assign an approximate "value" to each piece.
 In regular chess, when e.g. deciding whether to trade two pieces during the early or mid game, often a system of "relative values" of the pieces is used, for instance: